Marketing Mix Modelling vs Conversion Modelling: What’s the difference?

 What about complex customer journeys and ITP?

 Since MMM is analysing data on a channel level, and not necessarily tied to cookies, it’s fair to say that MMM mitigates for ITP and cross-device/cross-browser.
-As for Conversion Modelling, it is a real master in battling ITP and cookie limitations even on a user level since it evaluates the user’s probability to convert straight away when the visit happens, without waiting for the final conversion to happen within the same cookie.
+As for SegmentStream, it is a real master in battling ITP and cookie limitations even on a user level since it delves into various data points including clicks, impressions, and user behavior, compensating for the gaps left by cookie limitations.

-If you’re keen to see how it works, request a trial!
+If you’re keen to see how it works, request a demo.